Advice > Product management

 Now you've learned how to use a framework, watch the mock interview below to see it in action.
 We recommend pausing the video at regular intervals so you can come up with your own answers.

-Note: it's a good idea to learn some numbers for estimation questions such as the cost per thousand views in advertising ($10) or Google's ad revenues in 2018 ($120bn).
+Note: it's a good idea to learn some numbers for estimation questions such as the average cost per thousand views in advertising across all industries ($14.90) or Meta's ad revenues in early 2024 ($39bn).
 We've put together a cheat sheet later in this article to get you started with this.

 3. Estimation questions cheat sheet